japila-books/spark-sql-internals/docs/spark-sql-ConsumerStrategy.md

 | createConsumer
 | [[createConsumer]] Creates a Kafka https://kafka.apache.org/20/javadoc/org/apache/kafka/clients/consumer/Consumer.html[Consumer] (of keys and values of type `Array[Byte]`)

-Used exclusively when `KafkaOffsetReader` is requested to <<spark-sql-KafkaOffsetReader.adoc#createConsumer, creating a Kafka Consumer>>
+Used exclusively when `KafkaOffsetReader` is requested to <<spark-sql-KafkaOffsetReader.md#createConsumer, creating a Kafka Consumer>>
 |===

 [[implementations]]